0xWOLAND/continuous-audit/README.md

 4. The proxy server, which is a simple server that proxies requests to USASpending.gov and caches the results.
 This is necessary because of Cloudflare's strict limits on outgoing requests from workers.

 > [!WARNING]
 > The research process takes a while to run (~5-10 minutes) because of rate limits.
+Loading the page may take a while (~1 minute).
 Also, you may need to reload the page to see the latest results.

 ## API Endpoints